syncopika/piano_roll_browser/README.md

 ![screenshot of the piano roll](screenshots/current.png "current look")

 ### cool features:
-- saveable projects!
+- saveable projects
-- can import custom instrument presets!
+- can import custom instrument presets
+- each note is customizable
-- onion skin!
+- onion skin
+- recordable

 ### instructions:
 - to change the name of the piece or the composer, double click on 'title' or 'composer', just above the buttons.